neu-se/CS4530-Spring-2022/tutorials/week2-typescript.md

 ## General Guidelines

-**TODO** update this to follow the style guideline
-_Note_: These guidelines will not be used for grading assignments.

-*   Naming conventions:
+*   Naming conventions
     *   use kebab-case for file names.
     *   Use camelCase for variable and function names.
     *   Use PascalCase for Class and constructor function names.
 *   Prefer descriptive names over random letters.
 *   Although typing is optional in typescript, it is not optional for this course.
 *   Always use strict equality.
-*   Use a linter.
-(Most stylistic issues can be resolved by it)
+*   Use a linter. (as specified on course website)
 *   Use a prettifier.
 (If the linter doesn't do it already)
-*   Have only 1 class per file.
-And keep all files smaller than 300 lines.
+*   Use general coding guidelines as discussed in Week1.